MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: FreeCodeCamp basic algorithm scripting and more Watch and Code.

 **Thoughts** My attempt at the "Check for Palindromes" on FCC is pretty lack luster.
-I'm currently reviewing documention on String.prototype.replace() and String.prototype.toLowerCase()
+I'm currently reviewing documentation on String.prototype.replace() and String.prototype.toLowerCase()

 **Work:** [FreeCodeCamp](https://www.freecodecamp.org/challenges/check-for-palindromes)